 The second is to get continuous employee feedback.
 We have our experience metrics but also ongoing surveys and listening sessions.
 In IT we are encouraging our people to better understand the problems our business partners have so that we can resolve them better.

-Third, lean in with a high-performing IT organization that really wants to add value for employees and the company.
+Third, lean in with a high-performing IT organisation that really wants to add value for employees and the company.
 Our IT people are accountable for meeting metrics for very specific goals that are aimed at this.

 Finally, constantly innovate, evolve and think about that “next thing.”
 Some things will be small, continuous improvements like a process change.
 Others might be a major overhaul to a process or data or technology.
 Be curious—always ask the “what if” questions.